ABUdhay/udhay-ui-challenge-react/README.md

 # udhay-ui-challenge-react
 This is ui challenge

+I have just used cdn for libraries:
+React,
+ReactDOM,
+Babel compiler for JSX

-Just open the udhay-ui-challenge-ge.html file
+Open the ui-challenge.html file